atmcgrath/END-Digital-Collection/_texts/EN-Journey-1774.md

-jl j“ “but I shall not, I asture* r“ “— IS I cannot keep my wife in or li “der, I will, at least, take care of my jl ‘‘ children.” ' j “1. — d! what harm can come tonnes
+jl j“ “but I shall not, I asture* r“ “— IS I cannot keep my wife in or li “der, I will, at least, take care of my jl ‘‘ children." ' j “1. — d! what harm can come tonnes
-I i “in going to London, papa ?”
+I i “in going to London, papa ?"
 Said'
 I Maria.
 “Do not people come and go
 I j ' “every year, without being at all the
 “worse for it?
-Besides, are there not I “thousands of people in london who “live the merriest, happiest lives in the I j ■ “world V ■ “how came you to know how “they live in London, pray?”
+Besides, are there not I “thousands of people in london who “live the merriest, happiest lives in the I j ■ “world V ■ “how came you to know how “they live in London, pray?"
 Said j • Selby.
-“I am Sure you talk of Ijlj “what you do not understand.” jjli ‘mf we do not understand.
-Sir, ” laid il Fanny, “it is for want of going among
+“I am Sure you talk of Ijlj “what you do not understand." jjli ‘mf we do not understand.
+Sir, " laid il Fanny, “it is for want of going among
 .■. ■ ... “those
 .
 155
 *
-tfiofe who can inform us; and if we “were to live in London one winter, “we Should return much improved.”
+tfiofe who can inform us; and if we “were to live in London one winter, “we Should return much improved."
 “Improved!
-Yes — improved in vice and folly, I dare say; fo you shall" " where you are.”
+Yes — improved in vice and folly, I dare say; fo you shall" " where you are."
 “Indeed but they Shall notv said Mrs. Selby : “though you take no care ‘‘ of your children, and will not puc “them in the way of making their for“ “; 1, who am their mother;;
 4
-“know that it is my duty to introduce “them into the world, and to make; “them acquainted with polite life.”
+“know that it is my duty to introduce “them into the world, and to make; “them acquainted with polite life."
-“Oh Lord, Lord !” exclaimed Mn.
+“Oh Lord, Lord !" exclaimed Mn.
 %
 Selby, lifting up his hands and eyes
 “■ why you must certainly be diftradtecit “to talk, in this manner.
 I have